techypoint/techypoint.github.io/_posts/create-a-website/2020-05-17-share-post.md

 **How does it work**
-1. We will create RSS feed in our webiste.
+1. We will create RSS feed in our website.
 2. Change title and subtitle of RSS Feed.
 3. Set up MailChimp to automatically fetch blog info and send mails to contacts.It includes many steps which we will show below.